How to use the Aussie fishing calendar

 |

-Best Fishing Spots in the greater Albany area
+Interactive Fishing Map for the greater Albany area

 Wharf's or Jetties are good places to wet a line and meet other fishermen.
 They often produce a fresh feed of fish and are also great to catch bait fish.
 As they are often well lit, they also provide a good opportunity for night fishing.
 There are 2 wharf(s) in this area.